 Avinash Kaushik at Occam’s Razor is a main go-to resource for me on analytics and the data sciences.
 His blog is (and books are) written in very simple, plain English, and are easy to read, in honor of the former Franciscan friar William of Occam who above all valued principles of economy and simplicity.

-Gary Vaynerchuk may hate me if I described him as my main go-to “motivational speaker” because in reality who he is, what he’s done with his work and Vayner Media defy one singularly apt description.
-Entrepreneur, social media expert, digital media baron, businessman, mentor, hyper-energetic speaker, the list could be endless #AskGaryVee.
+Gary Vaynerchuk rocks.
+Hyper-kinetic entrepreneur, social media expert, digital media baron, businessman, mentor, hyper-energetic speaker, #AskGaryVee.
 Over 1,400,000 followers on Twitter.
 Here’s a sample video of one motivating talk.

 Azeem Azhar covers Exponential View and gives a weekly “tour” of how technology is changing business models, society, politics and the economy.
 I make room in my schedule once a week to at least listen to and reflect on his podcasts on Soundcloud.
 He has over 15,000 subscribers and 17,000 followers on Twitter.